 Stopping using harsh mouthwash and replacing with a natural mouthwash or even oil pulling (described below) will be good for your overall health.
 Oil pulling or swishing some water and baking soda can be a perfect solution.

-DIY Natural Mouthwash Alternatives
+2 Natural Mouthwash Alternatives

-This may seem weird to you at first, but oil pulling is a fantastic way to keep your mouth healthy without sacrificing your oral microbiome.
+Oil pulling is a fantastic way to keep your mouth healthy without sacrificing your oral microbiome.

 Oil pulling has been in practice for thousands of years as a way to maintain oral health in ancient Ayurvedic medicine.
 It’s nothing new.
 It makes y our teeth stronger, gums healthier, and prevents tooth decay.